chancesmith/write-cleaner-code/readme.md

 In each folder there are examples messy code.
 Some are simple.
 Just give it a shot and show you know how to write great code.

 ##Rules of Clean Code:
-- Use descriptive names. (variables, classes, functions)
+1. Use descriptive names. (variables, classes, functions)
-- Give each class/function one job to do.
+1. Give each class/function one job to do.
-- Re-factor in ways to write less code.
+1. Re-factor in ways to write less code.
-- Keep it readable, not clever.
+1. Keep it readable, not clever.
-- Be consistent with your coding style.
+1. Be consistent with your coding style.

 You'll make a lot of employers and developers sooooo happy.

 ##Want to contribute?
 Teach the work how to write cleaner code.
 Fork me and add more examples.
+Keep the examples quick.
+Each example should take more than 2-4 minutes to complete.
+One folder per coding language.
+No more than five examples (rules of clean code) per language.